open-formulieren/open-forms/docs/configuration/general/styling.rst

 Logo
     You can upload a logo to be used in the header here.
 If no logo is uploaded, a plain link will be shown.
-Logo's can be the usual image formats, or an SVG image.
+Logos can be the usual image formats, or an SVG image.

 Theme CSS class name
     You can specify a CSS class name to apply to the root ``html`` element here.
 Typically